2 min reading Mon Sep 20 2021

 You might have heard about the friendship between the Procurement and Risk Management (RM) departments.
-TPRM or third party risk management is the new kid on the block.
+TPRM, or third-party risk management, is the new kid on the block.
 If you're still not convinced, there are a few good reasons to become friends with TPRM:

-● It has an impact on your credibility in the market as an organization
+- It has an impact on your credibility in the market as an organization.

-● It makes a competitive difference in the market when you are a vendor or service provider with a good security rating
+- It makes a competitive difference in the market when you are a vendor or service provider with a good security rating.

 Given this volatile context, we can all understand why the new kid on the block, TPRM, is not easy to befriend.
-This article shares the view that in order to mitigate the increasing cyber risk, it is important to develop and integrate TPRM alongside RM and Procurement.
+This article shares the view that to mitigate the increasing cyber risk, it is important to develop and integrate TPRM alongside Risk Management and Procurement.

 Now, there could be as many approaches to managing risk, as there are organizations.
 What will work for one, might not work for another.
 Therefore, here are a few criteria to consider for your organization:

 As organizational change goes, it can take a while for organizations to find their way to what works best for their business context.
-So the sooner TPRM is introduced the more time the organization has to iterate and improve how cyber risk is managed.
+So the sooner TPRM is introduced, the more time the organization has to iterate and improve how cyber risk is managed.

 If you need help getting started, Ceeyu can support you take the first steps.
 Connect with us via [email protected]